Tunable 300 W single-frequency 2 micron fiber amplifier

-Figure \ref{output_power_and_efficiency_and_ASE_vs_wavelength} shows the signal output power of the TDFA across the tunable bandwidth as well as the efficiency at each point based on the pumping power.
+Figure \ref{output_power_and_efficiency_and_ASE_vs_wavelength} shows the signal output power of the MOPA across the tunable bandwidth as well as the efficiency at each point based on the pumping power.
 The output power takes into account the wavelength-dependent losses of the free-space optics before the power meter and the ASE content measured in the total output power.
-Pump power was not held constant across the bandwidth of the measurement.
-Rather, the pump power was increased up to the SBS threshold for each wavelength.
-For 1992-2045 nm, the SBS threshold was defined as the point at which the backwards Stokes-shifted signal was 5 dB stronger than the reverse Rayleigh-scattered signal, as measured on an optical spectrum analyzer at the reverse tap before the power amplifier.
-For 2055-2085 nm, the Stokes signal was weaker so the SBS threshold was chosen to be when the total reverse power was above 28 mW due to catastrophic failure of the TDFA having occurred at this condition during multiple tests.
-The TDFA was tested out to 2096.75 nm (due to the presence of two Ho:YAG emission lines at 2090-2097 nm \cite{wang2013resonantly}), where neither of the above stopping conditions were met but further pump increases were pointless since ASE content was >10\% and increasing with pump power.
+Total gain of the MOPA was nominally 47 dB.
+The stopping conditions which limited output power varied across the tunable range.
+For 1992-2045 nm, the backwards Stokes-shifted signal was observed to be 5 dB stronger than the reverse Rayleigh-scattered signal, as measured on an optical spectrum analyzer at the reverse tap before the power amplifier, indicating a strong SBS response.
+For 2055-2085 nm, the Stokes signal was weaker but the total reverse power was not allowed to exceed 28 mW due to catastrophic failure of the MOPA having occurred at this condition during multiple tests.
+The MOPA was tested out to 2096.75 nm (due to the presence of two Ho:YAG emission lines at 2090-2097 nm \cite{wang2013resonantly}), where no Stokes peak was observed and further pump increases were pointless since ASE content was >10\% and increasing with pump power.

 Over 300 W was achieved from 1992-2065 nm including 351 and 357 W at 1992 and 2025 nm, respectively.
 Efficiencies, taking into account input signal power, of 46-55\% were measured from 1992-2085 nm, with a strong roll-off occurring at the longest wavelengths due to strong ASE content.
 ASE content was <1\% for 2015-2065 nm, and <10\% for 1992-2005 and 2075-2085 nm.
 Slope efficiencies were calculated for 2015-2065 nm, where ASE content was <1\% at all pump powers, and ranged from 53 to 57\% as shown in Fig. \ref{output_power_and_slope_efficiency}.
 Figure \ref{output_spectra} shows the output spectra for seed wavelengths 1992-2085 nm, with 2090.5-2096.75 nm excluded due to their high ASE content.